The campus where Roberta Kathleen Parks was abducted

 The latitude and longitude coordinates for the campus are:

 The Memorial Union building is situated on the Oregon State University campus in Corvallis.

 Photos of the campus and other related images.

-Shortly afterwards, she stopped to speak to another student named Lorraine Fargo.
-Their conversation took place at the corner of Jefferson Way and 26th Street (College Way).
+Shortly afterwards, she stopped to talk to another student named Lorraine Fargo at the corner of Jefferson Way and 26th Street (College Way).

-Note that the main entrance to Memorial Union is actually on the northern side of the building (at the back).
-Therefore, she would have walked a few feet up College Way before turning right.
+The main entrance to Memorial Union is on the northern side of the building.
+Therefore, she would have had to walk up 26th Street (College Way) before turning to her right.

-The spot where Roberta was last seen.
+The corner where Parks was last seen

 He also used a fake injury ruse during the abductions of Janice Ott and Denise Naslund at Lake Sammamish.